DiggingNebula8/vis-psyche/VizEngine/docs/Book/A_Reference.md

-# Chapter 6: Current State & Code Reference
+# Appendix A: Code Reference

 ## What We've Built